martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 ## auto

 Discouraged.
-Lazy people coming from JavaScript use this, doesn't improve readibility at all.
+Lazy people coming from JavaScript use this, doesn't improve readability at all.

 ## inline